jonvallet/cv/README.md

 ### Experience

 #### Click Travel Ltd
+- **Role**: Technical Lead
+- **Period**:  2018 – Current
+- **Comments**: Responsiable for Leading the technical team for CENtree (Ontology Management Platform)

+**Tasks**
+* Develop our core product CENtree (ONtology Management Platform).
+* Manage a group of four developers.
+* Technical requirement gathering and specification.

+**Technologies**
+* Java 11, Kotlin, Spring Boot, AWS, Docker, Angular 2
+* PostgresSQL, ElasticSearch

+Working as Technical Lead for the Ontology team.
+Manage 4 developers and I am responsable of product release cycle, general libraries and frameworks that are used for the product.
+I also cordinate with the different technical leads of other teams to cordinate and collaborate.

+#### Click Travel Ltd
 - **Role**: Team Lead
 - **Period**: September 2017 – Current
 - **Comments**: Responsible for all the services that manage the hotels systems and integration of Click Travel.